upmusings/upshift/words/_posts/2020-04-05-sunset-spider.md

 ---

-<justify><em>Some random pics of spider-web on leaves i took during one sunset walk.
+<justify><em>Some random pics of spider-web on leaves I took during one sunset walk.
 They highlight perfectly some design principles.</em></justify>
 <br>